Wisconsin Sports Betting in 2023

 Horse racing

 Betting on horse racing is legal in Wisconsin.
-The absence of any permanent race tracks means that much of the betting action takes place online.
+However, since there are no permanent race tracks, much of the betting action takes place online.

 Wisconsin bettors can access horse races across the globe via horse racing betting sites, including TVG, TwinSpires, and BetAmerica.